BasanthreddyA/Hashing/README.md

 # Hashing
-i was started problem solving using hashing  Hashing .
+i was started problem solving using Hashing .